-As part of our commitment to increasing diversity and inclusion within British aesthetics and philosophy of art, the British Society of Aesthetics will bestow a New Horizons Award to the best paper submitted to the Annual Conference by a member of a group traditionally underrepresented in philosophical aesthetics.
-The winner will receive a £1000 honorarium and a travel grant of up to £1000 to attend the conference, and will be encouraged to revise the paper for submission to the British Journal of Aesthetics.
+As part of our commitment to increasing diversity and inclusion within British aesthetics and philosophy of art, the British Society of Aesthetics will bestow up to two New Horizons Awards for the best papers submitted to the Annual Conference by a member of a group traditionally underrepresented in philosophical aesthetics.
+The winners will receive a £500 honorarium and a travel grant of up to £500 to attend the conference, and will be encouraged to revise the paper for submission to the British Journal of Aesthetics.

 - Applicants should be postgraduate students or early career researchers (either having received their PhD not more than 7 years before the submission deadline, or not yet in permanent employment);